 Before you receive a new treatment plan, here are a few questions to ask the doctor:

 - How do I take it?
 How often do I need to take it?

 - Will my health insurance plan cover the cost?

-- What are my other treatment options, and how do they compare to the one you’re recommending?
+- What are my other treatment options, and how do they compare with the one you recommend?

 - How long should it take before I can expect to notice results?

 - What should I do if my treatment stops working?

 - What are the signs that I should call you in between scheduled visits?